mchwalinska/4EU-Protist-diversity-course-2024/README.md

 #### 3. Length and quality filtering

-Using [Filtlong](https://github.com/rrwick/Filtlong) to filter reads by length and quality.
+We will use [Filtlong](https://github.com/rrwick/Filtlong) to filter reads by length and quality.

 ```
 for folder in *; do filtlong --min_length 2000 --max_length 6000  --min_mean_q 90  "$folder"/*.fastq > "$folder"/filtlong.fastq; done